peteryxu/aqd-cli-workshop/workshop/02b-advanced-topics.md

 Review the output.
 What happens?

-Run the **"/context hooks"** command.
+Run the **"/hooks"** command.
 What has changed.

 ---

-You can add context hooks, you can add them at the local or global level, using the **"--global"** to make the hook global, or setting it as a local, profile context hook without using that argument.
+When you add context hooks, you can add them at the local or global level.
+Use the **"--global"** to make the hook global, or setting it as a local, profile context hook without using that argument.

 Like with context, when you add context hooks these are added to the **"context.json"** file that we looked at earlier.
 Here is what mine looks like after adding a context hook that reads a file called "todo-hook.md" as part of every prompt when it is run.